Age Discrimination in the Workplace

 Moreover, companies tend to be particularly prone to pattern or practices of age discrimination.
 For example, it is not uncommon for a company to terminate older workers as part of a “reorganization” and disproportionately retain younger workers or, just as common, replace the older workers with younger hires that simply happen to have a different job title, but ultimately carry out the same tasks.

 Age discrimination can be well-hidden, but Herrmann and Murphy’s attorneys have the experience necessary to find the telltale signs that prove it occurred.
-If you believe you are the victim of age discrimination, you should reach out for a consultation today.
+If you believe you are the victim of age discrimination, you should reach out for a legal consultation today.

 Do I Have a Case?